 The County Noise Ordinance limits operational noise on any property that affects the exterior noise level on any other occupied property to 55 dBA during the daytime hours and 45 dBA during the nighttime hours, for noise-sensitive receptors within a very low density rural area, such the area surrounding the project site.

-This Noise Ordinance also limits the hours of construction activities to the following hours: (Ex.
+This Noise Ordinance also limits the hours of noisy construction activities within one quarter mile of a residence to the following hours: (Ex.
 200, p.
 C.7-4.)

 • Monday through Friday